Th3HoopMan/small-magic-box/src/pages/reviews/returnal.md

   - Rougelike
 category: Review
 ---
 At points, it seemed like it was a near-impossible task, but I finally beat **Returnal**.
 This game was a unique beast that I gained a lot of appreciation for by the time I had reached the credits.
 It comes packaged with exhilarating combat, interesting levels, and a mysterious story.
 While Returnal is certainly not for everyone, I ended up enjoying it much more than I initially expected.
-The (now Playstation-owned) studio Housemarque deserves a lot of praise for how they were able to evolve the roguelike genre with their latest project.
+The (now PlayStation-owned) studio Housemarque deserves a lot of praise for how they were able to evolve the roguelike genre with their latest project.

 ## What Kind of Game is Returnal?